How Google Updates Search Results

-- Content schedule: The frequency at which you publish new content on your website.
+- Content schedule: The frequency you publish new content on your website.

-- Popularity of website: A combination of site traffic, CTR and time on site can contribute to quicker crawling and indexing.
+- The website’s popularity: A combination of site traffic, CTR, and time on site can contribute to quicker crawling and indexing.

-Throughout my career, I have had sites rank changes in as little as 30 seconds and as long as a few weeks.
+Throughout my career, I have had site rank changes in as little as 30 seconds and as long as a few weeks.

-When I worked, in the publishing industry, our site would stream out new content, like a fire hose, and Google would quickly crawl it and index it almost instantaneously.
+When I worked in the publishing industry, our site streamed new content, like a fire hose, and Google would quickly crawl it and index it almost instantaneously.

-Our typical content outflow was over 100,000 words a month tied to new and unique articles.
+Our typical content outflow was over 100,000 words monthly, tied to new and unique articles.

 Often, we could drop a new article, and see traffic from search in less than 5 minutes, if it was a timely article.